Ever wondered what questions appear on a driver’s license test? Well, we went ahead and got you a sample.

-Ans: Maximum 70 mile per hour for light motor vehicles and motorcycles, Maximum 35 miles per hour for medium or heavy passenger motor vehicles and maximum 30 miles per hour for medium or heavy freight motor vehicles.
+Ans: Maximum 70 miles per hour for light motor vehicles and motorcycles, Maximum 35 miles per hour for medium or heavy passenger motor vehicles, and maximum 30 miles per hour for medium or heavy freight motor vehicles.

 What is a motor driving license?

-Ans: A motor driving license is a valid document issued by the license authority for driving a motor vehicle in a public place.
+Ans: A motor driving license is a valid document issued by the licensing authority for driving a motor vehicle in a public place.

 What is the minimum age to get a driving license?

-Ans: 20 years for professional driver and 18 years for Nonprofessional driver.
+Ans: 20 years for the professional driver and 18 years for Nonprofessional driver.

 What is a light motor vehicle?

-Ans: A motor vehicle whose registered load weighs no more than 6000 pound or 2626 kg is called a light motor vehicle.
+Ans: A motor vehicle whose registered load weighs no more than 6000 pounds or 2626 kg is called a light motor vehicle.

 What is a medium motor vehicle?